localnerve/react-pwa-reference/README.md

 # react-pwa-boilerplate

-> A project boilerplate for a flux, react, progressive web application
+> A project boilerplate for reactiflux progressive web applications.

-Stack details, build, and prerequisites TBD
+## WIP

+> Do not use yet.

+## Prerequisites
+1. At least Node 4 LTS, recommend [nvm](https://github.com/creationix/nvm)
+2. `npm install`